garryowen: (trek kirk ouch!)

 Just another day in the life of the Force’s Champion.

-From All The Spaces Between Times — Chapter 47 - Above Us, a Camouflage Net Made of Stars (On AO3)
+From All The Spaces Between Times —Chapter 51 - Hanging Inside Dreams and Blood (On AO3)

 rocky41_7: (Default)